-TREVOR GREETHAM: Hello, my name’s Trevor Greetham and I’m Head of Multi Assets for Royal London, and I’m going to speak to you for the next couple of minutes about the way we see the outlook for the economy and financial markets in this highly unusual time.
+TREVOR GREETHAM: Hello my name’s Trevor Greetham, I’m Head of Multi Asset for Royal London Asset Management, and I’ll be speaking to you for the next few minutes about what’s happening in the world, our outlook for financial markets and how it could impact your portfolio.

 Coronavirus information and support

 If you've been affected by coronavirus, we've pulled together lots of useful information to help support you to manage your finances and wellbeing during this challenging time.